 Do you keep it in the house, until numerous years later when you have to de-clutter, it is so out of date, that you simply bin it?
 If so, you are needlessly wasting the money it was once worth for recycling, and damaging the environment.

-This is a massive environmental burden on mother earth, but is even worse when other concerns about the toxic materials in mobile phones are taken into account.
+This is a massive environmental burden on mother earth but it is even worse when other concerns about the toxic materials in mobile phones are taken into account.

-So, please think about exactly what will you do when your mobile phone agreement ends!
+So, now that you know how phone users waste money, and if you are one of them, please think about exactly what will you do when your mobile phone agreement ends!